Kling AI: History

 Kling AI was developed by Kuaishou, a Chinese technology company founded in 2011 that operates a popular short video platform.
 Kuaishou launched the first version of Kling AI in June 2024, making it available for public testing within its video editing app, KuaiYing.

 In December 2024, Kuaishou released Kling 1.6, which featured improved video generation capabilities.
 This was followed by Kling 2.0 in April 2025, and Kling 2.1 in May 2025, which introduced different quality modes for users.

 On June 5, 2025, celebrating its first anniversary, Kling launched a referral program.

 Technology

 Kling AI uses a diffusion-based transformer architecture (DiT), which has been enhanced by Kuaishou with a self-developed 3D variational autoencoder (VAE) network.
 This 3D VAE network allows for synchronous spatiotemporal compression, which helps to improve the quality of the generated videos while maintaining training efficiency.

 The model also features a computationally efficient, full-attention mechanism that serves as a spatiotemporal modeling module.
 This allows Kling AI to accurately capture complex motion and details in videos, including fast-moving objects and drastic scene changes.

-Model versions

-Kling AI has been released in several versions, each with different capabilities and features.
-The models are available in different modes, including Standard, Pro, and Master, which offer varying levels of resolution, video duration, and creative control.